sz3lp/ospreyexterior/docs/email-notifications.md

 # Form submission email notifications

 The site submits every lead form to Supabase using the logic in [`assets/js/main.js`](../assets/js/main.js).
-Each payload now includes a `notification_email` field that defaults to `luke@ospreyexterior.com`.
-To deliver an email notification when new rows arrive:
+Each payload includes a `notification_email` field when `NEXT_PUBLIC_LEAD_NOTIFICATION_EMAIL` (or a runtime override) is present.
+Configure notifications as follows:

+1. **Provide Supabase credentials.** Set `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` in your deployment environment.
+The build step reads these values and initializes the Supabase client lazily at runtime.

-1. **Expose runtime credentials (optional).** If you prefer not to edit `assets/js/main.js`, you can override the defaults in any page template by adding a script before `assets/js/main.js` loads:
+   If you prefer not to expose credentials in version control, you can still override them in any page template by adding a script before `assets/js/main.js` loads:
    ```html
    <script>
      window.SUPABASE_CONFIG = {